 Dental crowns and bridges have been the standard solution for restoring significantly damaged or missing teeth for a long time.
 Whether you’re tooth is badly damaged by cavity-causing bacteria or you’ve experienced a dental injury that left your inner tooth exposed, dental crowns and bridges can give your smile hope again.
 Dr. Simeone, his fellow dentists and his team members always take the time to make sure that your new restoration feels comfortable, looks natural, and protects your teeth for many years to come.
-Contact his office to get your smile and your oral health restored with dental crowns and bridges in Coatesville, PA!
+Contact his dental office to get your smile and your oral health restored with dental crowns and bridges in Coatesville, PA!

 What is a Dental Crown?

 A dental crown is a restoration designed to cover teeth damaged by decay or injury.
 While they have been made up from a variety of materials over the years, dentists have been increasingly shifting to metal-free restorations in order to improve their overall appearance.
 Tooth-colored crowns are made from dental ceramic, while metal crowns are typically made from specific alloys like nickel, silver and gold.
 Out of all the types of dental restorations dentists use, crowns are by far the most common because of their versatility and durability.